TobyLobster/multiply_test/README.md

 For example, if a routine wants to multiply a 16 bit number by the sine of an angle this is a problem for an integer routine since the sine of an angle is a floating point number not an integer.
 By scaling up the fractional value to an integer e.g. `N=256*sin(angle)`, then the integer multiplication can happen and the result scaled down by 256.
 Note also that negative numbers will need special treatment, see *Signed Multiply* below.

 ### Signed multiply
-For the most part, 2's compliment representation is used to represent signed numbers.
-But occasionally routines use a sign-magnitude representation (e.g. omult4.a).
-I will assume here the standard two's compliment representation is used.
-There are two methods of dealing with multiplying signed numbers; one fairly obvious, the other is less obvious but faster.
+For the most part, two's compliment representation is used to represent signed numbers.
+Occasionally routines use a sign-magnitude representation (e.g. omult4.a), but I will assume here the standard two's compliment representation is used.
+There are two methods of dealing with multiplying signed numbers; one obvious, the other less obvious but faster.

 The more obvious method is to remove the signs from the inputs, do an unsigned multiply, then apply the appropriate sign to the result.